 - During the “cold process,” the temperature should not go above 5°C.

-- Slowly, vinegar and oil are added next.
+- Slowly, adding the vinegar and oil.